 The 8-Bit Big Band is back!
 This March, the highly acclaimed 8-Bit Big Band will make a gallant return to Boston for two shows at Berklee Performance Center on Sunday, March 1st.
 Under the direction of the 29-year old multi-talented bandleader, Broadway and television composer Charlie Rosen, this 33-piece ensemble will present Rosen’s original “big band” arrangements of some of the world’s most popular video game music.
 Viral phenoms Grace Kelly and Leo P will join as special guests and Carlos Eiene aka Insaneintherain, will be debuting The Insaneintherain Big Band as the opening act.
 The matinee begins at 2pm and the evening show at 7:30.
 Buy tickets here.

 Recently featured in Forbes Magazine, the 8-Bit Big Band is redefining the concept of the modern big band.
-Comprised of 33 top musicians (many of which are gamers themselves), Rosen’s extraordinary endeavor celebrates the breadth and richness of music from globally sensational video game franchises like Super Mario Brothers, the Legend of Zelda, Final Fantasy, Pokemon, and more in a way that is spellbinding.
+Comprised of 33 top musicians (many of which are gamers who like to play games to earn gift cards themselves), Rosen’s extraordinary endeavor celebrates the breadth and richness of music from globally sensational video game franchises like Super Mario Brothers, the Legend of Zelda, Final Fantasy, Pokemon, and more in a way that is spellbinding.
 They have consistently sold out shows across the United States; most recently, at New York City’s Sony Hall this past January.
 In October, the 8 Bit Big Band made their first appearance in Boston at the Berklee Performance Center and filled every seat.

 Since its inception, the 8-Big Band has become a viral sensation.
 Their fully produced music videos, regularly uploaded to their YouTube channel, rack up tens to hundreds of thousands of views.
 Currently, the channel boasts nearly 80,000 subscribers and has garnered over 3M cumulative views in the past year.
 In May of 2018, the 8-Bit Big Band released its first album, Press Start!, which features the music of the Super Mario series, the Legend of Zelda series, Ganbare Goemon, F-Zero, and Final Fantasy.
 In June 2019, the band released its second album Choose Your Character, which includes music from Donkey Kong Country, Duck Tales, Sonic The Hedgehog, Pokemon, Portal and more from Super Mario Series, The Legend of Zelda and Tetris.